All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are GLP-1 medications tested in South Asian populations?

 Some trials have included South Asian participants, including studies conducted in India (PIONEER India, SUSTAIN India).
-However, South Asians remain underrepresented in the major landmark trials like STEP and SURPASS.
+But South Asians remain underrepresented in the major landmark trials like STEP and SURPASS.
 The available data is encouraging, and real-world clinical experience supports strong efficacy in this population.

 Will my insurance cover GLP-1 medication at a lower BMI?

 This varies by plan.
 If your provider documents adjusted BMI thresholds, metabolic risk factors, and relevant clinical guidelines, some insurers will approve treatment at lower BMIs.
-Having lab results that show prediabetes, elevated triglycerides, or fatty liver strengthens the case.
+Having lab results that show prediabetes, improved triglycerides, or fatty liver strengthens the case.
 GLP-1 insurance coverage

 How long do I need to stay on a GLP-1 medication?